The Awair Glow is a nightlight that senses – and reacts to – bad air

 The $99 device also acts as a nightlight and you can turn it on and off remotely.

 The best thing about this device is that it makes dumb things smart.
 Because you can set it to trigger based on various environmental factors you can make your air conditioner a little bit smarter, creating a nice thermostatic feedback loop in your room.
 Further, it tells you when there is too much particulate matter and can, for example, turn on an air purifier or dehumidifier.
-It’s a cute little product with plenty of utility and at less then $100 it works pretty well.
+It’s a cute little product with plenty of utility and at less than $100 it works pretty well.

 0